zk4/baiduFuse/README.md

   - [x] bug: upload file not openable in current session
     - [ ] why open the file so fast after uploading an file?
   - [ ] bug: mutli files upload results a lot of dotted copy file on mac
-  - [ ] improvment: mac uploading icon not rotating
+  - [x] improvment: mac uploading icon not rotating
-  - [ ] improvment: upload file in other thread
+  - [x] improvment: upload file in other thread:  no need
-  - [ ]
+- [ ] bug: display true disk meta data